 Fail Hard.
 Fail Fast.
 Fail Often.
 This is not something that we think about daily.
 But this methodology provides a gateway to productivity and innovation.
 Here are 3 main takeaways to improve your leadership skills when it comes to addressing failing.

 The best team leaders are those who accept failure, whether it is their own or the failure of their subordinates.
-These leaders believe that they have a direct impact on their followers and therefore see any failure on their part as a failure of their own.
 When people defer responsibility they create anger and resentment in their organization, but when they claim responsibility for failure and own it, they often gain greater loyalty from their followers.

 Don't ignore environmental cues